megabytesofrem/chalk/README.md

 # Chalk 1.5
 Simple, easy to learn interpreted programming language.

 Chalk is dynamic, and typeless which means it infers from what you enter.

+Here are some basic examples of Chalk programming.

+More can be found in the /tests/ folder.
 ### Hello world!
 `write "Hello world!"`
 ### Variables